SpongePowered/SpongeDocs/source/plugin/data/custom/customdata.rst

 .. tip::

-    You are able to register multiple keys for a single ``DataManipulator`` for accessing specific parts of your data.
+    You are able to register multiple keys for a single custom data for accessing specific parts of your data.

 Data Store
 ==========

-The :javadoc:`DataStore` is used to register your ``Key`` with the appropriate ``DataHolder`` and also register any other keys you may have accessing your ``DataManipulator``.
+The :javadoc:`DataStore` is used to register your ``Key`` with the appropriate ``DataHolder`` and also register any other keys you may have accessing your ``DataSerializable``.
 In the example below, it creates a ``DataStore`` and makes it appliciable to only the :javadoc:`Entity` ``DataHolder``.

 .. code-block:: java